cbryanvest/twistednode/README.md

 or your favorite package manager.

 The general usage is to edit the files in the parts folder.
-This folder must contain the files header.html, footer.html, and whatever pages you are going to call from the server.
+This folder must contain your header and footer files.
+These can be set in the route shown inthe example below.

 The header.html and footer.html can contain whatever you want but they have to contain the page head and page end.

-Page Head should contain at least these elements
+If serving a full page header should contain at least these elements
 ```html
 <!DOCTYPE html>
    <html>